leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 More complex logical systems are more *expressive* &mdash; allowing us to write more complex mathematics (or programs) reasonably concisely.
 However, verification is no longer so easy (and automation is also harder).
 There is a range of possible logical systems, including FOL, Higher Order Logic (HOL), and Calculus of Inductive Constructions (CIC).

 Lean uses the Calculus of Inductive Constructions, which is expressive but complex.
-To make programming and proving easier (i.e., to increase expressivity), Lean adds features to CIC such as *proof irrelevance*, *quotients*, and *nested inductive types*.
+To make programming and proving easier (i.e., to increase expressivity), Lean adds features in the kernel to CIC such as *nested inductive types*, and also introduces some axioms for *quotients* and *proof irrelevance*.

 Fortunately, it has been proved that these differently foundational systems are essentially equivalent (essentially because consistency of Lean assumes some large-cardinal axioms).
 However, Lean's kernel is not that small and is fairly complex - amounting to a few thousand lines of code (to the best of my knowledge).
 This is of course much smaller than Lean as a whole, and so there is indeed an enormous gain in terms of what needs to be verified.
 But verification of Lean's kernel is far from trivial.